themaplelab/swan/readme.md

 | Linux (Ubuntu 18.04) | [swift-DEVELOPMENT-SNAPSHOT-2019-09-15-a](https://github.com/apple/swift/releases/tag/swift-DEVELOPMENT-SNAPSHOT-2019-09-15-a)** | [master](https://github.com/wala/WALA/tree/master/) |

 \*Has not worked for us.
 Error is produced when linking SWAN against the Swift compiler.
 We are currently running Catalina, but using a build that was built using Mojave.
-This build is available [here](https://drive.google.com/file/d/1kPPeFqMzR7T5b-GBw_EdnoTj_IOyE7Ij/view?usp=sharing) for download.
-Just extract it to `swift-source/` and set up everything else normally.

 \**Master does build on Linux, but we have not updated SWAN's C++ code to fit some new Swift compiler API changes.